stackb/protoc-gen-starlark/README.md

   </tr>
 </table>

 `protoc-gen-starlark` is a scriptable protocol buffer plugin.
-It might juse be the the easiest way to write a protoc plugin! 😍
+It might just be the the easiest way to write a protoc plugin! 😍

 ## Installation